bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+> A relational database is a database that stores information in tabular (table) format.
+SQL is a query language used to communicate (perform actions) with a database.

 2. Why do tables need a `primary key`?

+> Primary keys are unique identifiers used to identify a row in a table.
+They're needed to access individual rows of data.

 3. What is the name given to a table column that references the primary key on another table.

+> A foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+> An intermediary table

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.